 BDS has concentrated operations at its St. Louis headquarters and multiple sites across the U.S. Top locations outside the U.S. include Australia, the United Kingdom and Saudi Arabia.

 Previously Chadwick was president of Boeing Military Aircraft, one of the world’s largest providers of mobility, surveillance and engagement, global strike, vertical lift and unmanned aircraft.
 Before that, he was vice president and general manager of Global Strike Systems, responsible for the company’s tactical fighter and weapons programs.
 Chadwick has held a variety of progressively senior roles in engineering, program management, and business development since joining Boeing in 1982.

-Chadwick holds a Bachelor of Science degree in electrical engineering from Iowa State University and a Master of Business Administration degree from Maryville University.
-He is the recipient of the 2012 Professional Achievement Citation in Engineering (PACE) Award given by the College of Engineering, Iowa State University, and the 2011 Marine Corps Law Enforcement Foundation Most Distinguished American Award.
-Chadwick serves as the chairman of the National Board for New Leaders based in New York City, and also serves on the Maryville University Board of Trustees.
+Chadwick holds a Bachelor of Science degree in electrical engineering from Iowa State University and a Master of Business Administration degree from Maryville University in St. Louis.
+He is an associate fellow of The American Institute of Aeronautics and Astronautics; chairman of the National Board for New Leaders, based in New York City; and a member of the Maryville University Board of Trustees.